chloetohce/csf_37l/README.md

 ## Building
 1. `ng build`
 2. Copy everything in the /dist/frontend folder, and move it to the static folder in the server backend.

+## Questions
+- What are the various ways to load data in a browser on startup?
+- What is state in application?